 - All-in-one: web design, course creation, memberships, and community management

 - Unlimited number of members

 - Unlimited storage for videos, photos, and files

 - iOS and mobile apps

 - Host live events

 You can try out Mighty Networks with a 14-day free trial.

 Circle focuses on community management and makes it easy to interact and engage with members in a variety of ways.
-And while Circle doesn’t offer the ability to create courses or build websites like Mighty Networks does, it can integrate with the course creation platform Teachable to make up for it.

 Many of the usual features of community management will be found with Circle: